MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/tutorial-publish-settings.md

 Because it is a publish setting, you do not see it labeled on the intents or entities pages.
 You can see it in the [interactive test](luis-interactive-test.md#view-sentiment-results) pane or when testing at the endpoint URL.

-## Import example .json to begin app
+## Download JSON file for app

-1. Download and save the [app JSON file](https://raw.githubusercontent.com/Azure-Samples/cognitive-services-language-understanding/master/documentation-samples/tutorials/machine-learned-entity/pizza-tutorial-with-entities.json).
+Download and save the [app JSON file](https://raw.githubusercontent.com/Azure-Samples/cognitive-services-language-understanding/master/documentation-samples/tutorials/machine-learned-entity/pizza-tutorial-with-entities.json).

+## Import JSON file for app

 [!INCLUDE [Import app steps](includes/import-app-steps.md)]